 N-gram language models.
 Entropy, cross-entropy, perplexity.
 Spelling correction.
 Bag-of-word text representations.
 Feature selection and extraction.
 Text classification with k nearest neighbors and Naive Bayes.
 Clustering words and texts with k-means.
 Logistic regression, stochastic gradient descent, multi-layer Perceptrons, backpropagation for text classification.
 Pre-trained word embeddings, Word2Vec, FastText.
 Recurrent neural networks (RNNs), GRU and LSTM cells, RNNs with self-attention, bidirectional, stacked, hierarchical RNNs and applications to language models, text classification and sequence labeling.
 Sequence-to-sequence RNN models, machine translation.
 Pre-trained RNN language models, ELMo.
 Convolutional neural networks and applications to text processing.
 Transformers, BERT, BART, T5 and their use in text classification, sequence labeling, sequence-to-sequence tasks.
 Syntactic dependency parsing and relation extraction with deep learning models.
 Question answering systems for document collections.
-Dialogue systems.
+Discourse processing and dialogue systems.

 There is no required textbook.
 Extensive notes in the form of slides are provided.